gsinghjay/jaysinghdevs/_posts/2023-04-10-essential-drivers-for-higher-education-zoom-webex-and-wacom.md

 [Configuration Profile](/mobileconfig/Wacom Tablet.mobileconfig)

-This is pushed out to all studio arts classes, open labs, and the library.
-They are a self-service option for other devices.
+The Wacom Driver is deployed to all studio arts classes, open labs, and the library.
+It is also available as a self-service option for other devices.

 [Source from Jamf Nation](https://community.jamf.com/t5/jamf-pro/monterey-m1-and-pppc-you-re-killing-us-wacom/m-p/264566)